Activities Aboard Cutty Sark

 Cutty Sark Activities

-The Tween Deck offers a variety of entertaining activities, exhibits and displays for visitors to learn more about Cutty Sark‘s trading history and life aboard the ship, such as guessing what’s inside these crates using sight, touch and smell.
+The Tween Deck offers a variety of entertaining activities, exhibits and displays for visitors to learn more about Cutty Sark‘s trading history and life aboard the ship.
+Hands-on activities for kids include guessing what’s inside various crates using sight, touch and smell.

 Cutty Sark Boxes